 The other big mistake people make is thinking that the galvanized posts are clean.
 They are not!
 At many places where the steel is warehoused they put oil on the galvanized surface to stop it oxidizing and keep it looking new.

 No paint or etch is going to work unless you clean all of this off.
 Some people use solvent cleaners, but the surface is still not clean enough for an etch or for painting.

 All I did was mix up some KBS Klean ... about 3 parts water and 1 part KBS Klean in a spray bottle and sprayed away.
 Many times I use really warm water, but water straight from the hose worked well for this project.
 I use KBS Klean for all kinds of projects around the house ...
 I recently found out that it works really well for cleaning out my shower and tub.

-All I had to do now was let it dry (I like this part because that means lunch time!)
-Then I mixed up a little RustSeal grey I had and spot primed the welds only, then followed with a coating of RustSeal over the whole thing.
-This gives me two coats on the welds which is a must and one coat on the plain galvanizing which is fine then a topcoat.
+All I had to do now was let it dry (I like this part because that means lunch time!).
+Then I mixed up a little RustSeal grey I had and spot primed the welds only, then followed with 2 coats of RustSeal over the whole thing.
+This gives me three coats on the welds which is a must and two coat on the plain galvanizing which is fine and then a solid color topcoat.

 I just used a water based house paint to match the house.
 An oil based topcoat would have been better (but I couldn’t get a color match in a oil based product) but because I have the RustSeal underneath it will be fine.

 Here is a Howie thought ... if you are using water based latex paints in metal or corrosion protection it is always a good idea to make sure you use high quantity primer system underneath as water based latex type paints have little if any ability in corrosion protection.
 Just ask my neighbor!